Effective Cleanliness Operation Across Punjab On Eid-ul-Adha - UrduPoint

 Effective Cleanliness Operation Across Punjab On Eid-ul-Adha

-LAHORE, (UrduPoint / Pakistan Point News - 11th Jul, 2022 ) :On Eid-ul-Adha, the provincial government has launched an effective cleanliness operation in all parts of Punjab and set a new record of cleanliness by ensuring zero waste across the province.
+LAHORE, (UrduPoint / Pakistan Point News - 12th Jul, 2022 ) :The provincial government made an effective cleanliness arrangements in all parts of Punjab and set a new record of cleanliness by ensuring zero waste across the province.

-Despite the rains, thousands of officials from the waste management companies, provincial and district administrations, working day and night on the instructions of Punjab Chief Minister Hamza Shahbaz Sharif.
+Despite the rains and floods, thousands of officials from waste management companies, provincial and district administrations, working day and night on the instructions of Punjab Chief Minister Hamza Shahbaz Sharif, disposed of millions of tonnes of offal and waste, says a spokesman for the Punjab government.

 A special helpline was set up to help the citizens, while the citizens could also raise their grievances through WhatsApp and SMS.